leandro1860/app-clima/README.md

-# app-clima
+# weather-app
-Aplicación Web para averiguar datos del clima actual.
+Web application to find out about current weather data.